IgniteUI/app-builder-docfx/en/using-data-in-your-app/grid-remote-paging.md

 **Result:**
 - Two variables of type number for storing both **Page Index** and **Page Size** values are created.
 - Grid data source will have query params bound to the two newly created variables.
-- Third variable for storing of the **Total records count** will be created. **Object type**, initialized from data request.
+- Third variable for storing the **Total records count** will be created. **Object type**, initialized from data request.
 (Note, currently AB does not support primitive result types)
 - Two interaction for **PerPageChanged** and **PageChange** will be automatically created.
    - **PerPageChange** will have **Source** (value) set to the Page size coming from the Event context provided by the igx-paginator. **Target** variable will be the **Page Size**.
    - **PageChange** will have Source (value) set to the Page index (current page) coming from the Event context provided by the igx-paginator.  **Target** variable will be the **Page Index**.